scrapoxy/scrapoxy/packages/website/connectors/freeproxies/guide.md

 ![Credential Select](spx_credential_select.png)

-Select `Proxy List` as provider to create a new credential (use search if necessary).
+Select `Proxy List` to create a new credential (use search if necessary).

 ---